 In some scenes of For A Few Dollars More the poncho is worn reversed and the bullet holes from a Fistful of Dollars are behind Eastwood's right shoulder.

 In For A Few Dollars More several of the tassels are damaged or are missing.
-Some hang lower (double in length) while the tassel next to it is missing which seems to suggest that they are in fact paired and two tassels are made up of a single string.
-One can be pulled longer which in turn shortens the other end.
+Some hang lower (appearing double in length) while the tassel next to it is missing.
+This is because they are likely interconnected with two tassels being made up of a single string.
+(You can see the back side of the poncho's bottom edge further below.)
+But it seems that every two tassels are a single string in a inverted and squared "U" shape and possibly tied together horizontally.

 Eastwood has loaned the poncho to a Mexican restaurant before to display in their establishment.
 And also offered it for use in temporary exhibits.